Authentication Methods

 ,

-allowing users to access HENGSHI without logging in on mobile or desktop platforms.
+allowing users to access HENGSHI without logging in on both mobile and desktop platforms.